RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/10_schmitt_triggers_doc.rst

 	.. math:: U_{TL}= U_{sat-} \cdot \frac{R_2}{R_1 + R_2}

 Now let's think about what happens during operation.
 Let’s assume that input is very low, far below comparator’s saturation voltage.
 This means that the comparator’s noninverting input is below 0 V and output will be positive.
 In order for output to toggle to negative saturation, input signal has to exceed :math:`U_{TH}`.
 Now that the output is at negative saturation, input has to fall below :math:`U_{TL}` for the output to toggle again.
 Hard to follow?
 Take a glance at the diagram and corresponding oscillogram.
+Let's consider the operation of the circuit.
+Suppose that the input voltage is very low, significantly below the comparator's saturation voltage.
+This implies that the voltage at the noninverting input of the comparator is below 0 V, and the output of the comparator will be positive.
+To make the output switch to negative saturation, the input signal must exceed the value of the upper threshold voltage :math:`U_{TH}`.
+Once the output is at negative saturation, the input voltage must drop below the lower threshold voltage :math:`U_{TL}`` for the output to switch back to positive saturation.
+If you find this explanation difficult to follow, please refer to the diagram and oscillogram for a better understanding.

 .. image:: img/10_iverting_schmitt_diagram.png
 	:name: inverting schmitt characteristics